 Some fantasy-series take some time and investment to get into.
 In contrast, there are books like Black Sun that grab you from page one and don’t let you go until the last word.
 Between Earth and Sky is a fantasy-series that takes inspiration from pre-Colombian American mythology, and weaves a tale of different races and civilizations, forbidden arcane magic, and dead Gods.
 From its vivid setting, to its diverse cast characters, each with their unique set of magical skills; this felt like the epitome of everything I love in epic fantasy, whilst also being something completely unique and original.

 As an additional bonus: the main cast features a blind character, as well as several queer characters and POC’s.
 All of these minorities deal with stigma’s and prejudice against them on page, and all of it is phenomenally handled in my opinion.
+Although the final book wasn't a full 5-star read, and has received some critique for not delivering the epic conclusions some readers were hoping for, this series still stands as one of my favourite series of all time.

 Our story begins in the holy city of Tova, on the cusp of the Winter Solstice.
 What is usually a time of celebration, is overshadowed by a solar eclipse, a rare celestial event proscribed by the Sun Priest as an unbalancing of the world by a yet unknown force.